Pulsar-Programmer/enchantmaxxing/README.md

 Autofusing is a special mechanism to make the UI of the Enchantment Modification Menu a lot better by fusing options together across different paths.
 Toggle UI is a different implementation of the selecting of Enchantments during the Enchantment Modification Menu.

+# Version Nomenclature

+The nomenclature follows (MAJOR).(MINOR).(MINISCULE)

+In a standardized UPDATE model to be specified with CHANGELOG, it is presented as the following:
+Major: Large Update
+Minor: New Feature
+Miniscule: Bug Fix, Dependency Bump, etc.

+For versions <1.0.0 (0.x.x), they typically follow the (MILESTONE).(ISSUE).(COMMIT) pattern.